your French knitting companion

 Understanding Knitting Gauge: Why It Matters and How to Get It Right

-Knitting gauge is the number of stitches and rows per inch you achieve with a specific yarn, needle, and stitch pattern โ€” and it determines every measurement in your finished garment.
-A half-stitch-per-inch gauge difference can result in a garment 2-4 inches off target size, which is why La Maille and every reliable pattern tool requires your exact gauge.
-This guide explains everything you need to know about measuring, matching, and troubleshooting gauge.
+Knitting gauge is the number of stitches and rows per inch (or per 4 inches / 10 centimeters) you achieve with a specific yarn, needle size, and stitch pattern โ€” and it determines every single measurement in your finished garment.
+A difference of just half a stitch per inch can result in a sweater that is 2 to 4 inches off your target size.
+That is why every reliable pattern tool, including La Maille, requires your exact gauge before generating stitch counts.
+Whether you are a seasoned knitter or tackling your first sweater, understanding how to measure, match, and troubleshoot gauge is the single most impactful skill you can develop.
+This guide covers everything you need to know.

 What Is Gauge?

-Gauge (also called tension in UK patterns) is the number of stitches and rows you get per unit of measurement โ€” usually per 4 inches or 10 centimeters.
+Gauge (called tension in UK and Australian patterns) is the number of stitches and rows you get per unit of measurement โ€” typically per 4 inches or 10 centimeters.
+It is always specific to a combination of three variables: your yarn, your needle size, and your stitch pattern.
+Change any one of those, and your gauge changes too.

-A pattern might say: "20 stitches and 28 rows = 4 inches in stockinette stitch."
+A pattern might say: "20 stitches and 28 rows = 4 inches in stockinette stitch on 4.5mm needles."

 Why Gauge Matters